 - Ellipsis, the Doombreaker, is out of commission.
 He's in the realm of dreams.
 From what I know of the aliens, they can talk with him there.
 From what I know of Ellipsis, he's saying, "Yes!
 Destroy the United States government!"

 - The missing Solarian wound up at O'Hare Airport, controlling weather.
 But he went free after an incident there.
+I since saw the Solarian, and did nothing to report.
 Apparently he likes staying on Earth and controlling weather, because he's doing it in North Dakota now.

 - I'm not sure how the aliens feel about this.
 On the one hand, they may be searching for one of their own missing soldiers.
 But on the other hand, this soldier is sending some pretty obvious signals to the skies, and they may leave him alone.
 The aliens seem to trust their doomsday weapons to do what they like.